alsalafiyyah/alsalafiyyah.github.io/_posts/2021/alifta/2021-05-03-shariah-no-needs-human-to-complete-it.md

 publisher: alsalafiyyah@icloud.com
 title: "Acts of worship are Tawqifi"
 hijri: Ramadan 21, 1442 AH
-source: "Fatawa Al-Lajnah Al-Daimah no. 2467"
+source: "Fatawa Al-Lajnah Al-Daimah, Fatwa no. 2467"
 category: [bidah]
+translation: false
+lang: en
+tags: [alifta]
-summary: "The fundamental rule on the acts of 'Ibadah (worship) is that it is Tawqifiyyah (bound by a religious text and not subject to personal opinion)"
+summary: "The fundamental rule on the acts of worship is that it is bound by a religious text and not subject to personal opinion"
-muftis:
-  chairman:
-    - name: Shaykh Abdul-Aziz ibn Baz
-      url: /biography/binbaz/
-  deputy_chairman:
-    - name: Shaykh Abdul-Razzaq Al-Afifi
-      url: /biography/afifi/
-  members:
-    - name: Shaykh Abdullah Ibn Ghudayyan
-      url: /biography/ghudayyan/
-    - name: Shaykh Abdullah Ibn Qa'ud
-      url: /biography/qaud/
+group1: true
 ---

 ### Question: